emanmaali/emanmaali.github.io/_news/announcement_2.md

 related_posts: false
 ---

-I will spend three months with Prof. Thomas Ristenpart's group as a research summer palcement.
+I will spend three months with Prof. Thomas Ristenpart's group as a research summer placement.
 I'm excited for this opportunity!